Skilled Criminal Defense Attorney in Irving

 criminal defense lawyer who may be able to help you with your charges.

 J. Roland Jeter, P.C. has served Irving residents since 1978, providing reputable legal advice

 and representation for those facing criminal charges, including those facing

 Call J. Roland Jeter, P.C. today by dialing (972) 330-4050 and

-have your case reviewed for free by our legal team.
+have your case reviewed by our legal team.

 Theft Crime Classifications and Penalties

 Theft crimes in Texas are classified based on the monetary value of the